 Cereals & Grains Association membership is required.

 Recipients of the Phil Williams Applied Research Award are accorded the status of Cereals & Grains Association Fellow for their contributions leading to this award.
-Awardees will have the opportunity to present a lecture during an annual meeting of the association.

 Completed nomination packets should include: